 Additionally, you are able to get insurance coverage for Part B excess charges, which could drain your bank account if you aren’t careful.
 When you go to the doctor for any treatment or service, Medicare has a pre-approved amount that they will pay.
 Legally, doctors are allowed to charge more than that amount by 15%.
 If your doctor decides to charge more than the Medicare-approved amount, you will be required to pay for those costs out-of-pocket, unless you have the proper insurance protection that you need.

-Because each plan is different, there is no “one plan fits all,” which means that you’ll have to look at each plan in light of your circumstances.
-Plan G is a very popular Medigap plans because of the amount of additional support it offers, but one the most popular plan that applicants purchase is a Medigap Plan F because it’s the most inclusive.
-It’s one of the buy it and forget it plans that you can buy.
+Because each plan is different, there is no “one size fits all” plan, which means that you’ll have to look at each plan in light of your circumstances.
+Plan G is a very popular Medigap policy because of the amount of additional support it offers, but one the most popular plans that applicants purchase is a Medigap Plan F. Plan F is by far the most inclusive Medigap policy, and it is also one of the best “buy it and forget it” plans that you can purchase.

-If you’re looking for the most coverage, Plan F is going to be the best option, but it’s also going to be the most expensive.
+If you’re looking for the most coverage, Plan F is going to be the best option, but it is also going to be the most expensive.
 Take the time to consider all of your options before you apply for any of the Medicare supplemental plans.

 There are only two requirements that you have to meet to qualify for a Medigap policy.
 The first is that you have to be at least 65 years old, and the second is that you have to be enrolled in Medicare Part B. That’s it, as long as you have met those two simple guidelines, you can purchase one of the ten plans offered by insurance companies.